 Laurelhill Community College is a non-selective, controlled secondary school in Lisburn, County Antrim, for pupils aged from 11 to 18.
 A copy of the College Admissions Policy is available here.
 Queries relating to the admissions policy should be directed to the Principal of the College.
 The College Admissions Policy is reviewed annually by the Board of Governors.

-It is emphasised that it is the responsibility of parents to ensure that the Transfer Form is fully completed.
-In addition, parents must ensure that all necessary, relevant information is fully recorded in the Parentsí Remarks section on the Transfer Form, or is attached to the Transfer Form.
-The information should clearly demonstrate how their child meets one or more of the Admissions Criteria 1-4.
+It is emphasised that it is the responsibility of parents to ensure that the Transfer Application is fully completed.
+In addition, parents must ensure that all necessary, relevant information is fully recorded in the Parents’ Remarks section on the Transfer Application, or is attached to the Transfer Application.
+The information should clearly demonstrate how their child meets one or more of the Admissions Criteria 1-6.

-- Applicants who have an older brother or sister who previously or are presently enrolled at the College at the date of completion of the Transfer Form (must be indicated on Transfer Form);
+- Children who have an older brother or sister who previously or are presently enrolled at the College at the date of completion of the Transfer Application (must be indicated on Transfer Application);

 Duty to Verify

-Waiting List Policy and Arrangements in relation to applications for admission to Year 8 AFTER the 2017/2018 college year begins:
+Waiting List Policy and Arrangements in relation to Applications for Admission to Year 8 After the College year begins.

-After 1st September parents should inform the school in writing that they wish their childís name to remain on the waiting list.
+After 1st September parents should inform the school in writing that they wish their child’s name to remain on the waiting list.